tc39/notes/meetings/2019-07/july-24.md

 YK: You do  expect DateTime field (??) to use a different API?

-LBR: There’s one point missing here.
+LEO: There’s one point missing here.
 We’ve got an extensive offline discussion in the display names proposal repo (issues 29/32) that is very valuable.
 My first sentiment was to follow option 2.
 Shane and Daniel also +1’d.
 At the end, though, we couldn’t recommend kebab case.

 SFC: 3 concrete outcomes possible for today: 1. recommend option 3 officially, 2.
 Say we’re not ready to recommend across the standard.
 3. Roll back and use kebab case more frequently.